-Anzac Day services and pedestrian access
+Commemorative services and pedestrian access

 The Memorial Gardens and war memorials commemorating the Boer War, WWI and WWII, Korea and Vietnam conflicts are located in the north-eastern corner of the park, adjacent to the George and Tebbutt Streets intersection.
-The honour wall, originally constructed after WWI, attracts large crowds during the Anzac Day service.
-These crowds spill out onto the roadway.
+The honour wall, originally constructed after WWI, provides the focus for seven commemorative services conducted each year.
+The Anzac Day Dawn Service is attracting up to 3,000+ people.
 Although the streets are temporarily closed to traffic, space is limited by adjoining low walls and changes in levels (i.e. kerb and guttering and sloping roadway surfaces).
 These changes in level and surfaces pose significant access and personal safety risks for people with disabilities attending the dawn service.
+The Memorial site, in its current form, cannot accommodate the number of people attending commemorative services.